Halifax County Public Schools

 Halifax County Public Schools is a school district serving Halifax County, Virginia.
 It consists of seven elementary schools, one middle school, one high school, one early learning center, and a STEM Center.
+As of the 2024–25 school year, there were 4,496 students enrolled in the district.

 Administration

-Superintendent

-The current superintendent is Mark Y. Lineburg.
-Dr. Lineburg has been superintendent since July 1 of the 2017–18 school year.
-Before coming to Halifax County Public Schools, Lineburg was an assistant principal at Churchland High School.
-He also served as the superintendent of Bristol Virginia Public Schools from 2010 to 2014, and the superintendent of Winchester Public Schools from 2014 to 2016.
-Lineburg also worked in the Radford City, Campbell County, and Amherst County school systems.

 School Board

-There are currently eight members on the Halifax County School Board.
+There are currently eight members on the Halifax County School Board (2026).
 They are elected by district.